 In the points below, weigh the ideas carefully.
 I find these points I’ve clipped to be accurate.

-3. Average book sales are shockingly small, and falling fast.
+3. Average book sales are shockingly small, and falling fast.4.
+A book has less than a 1% chance of being stocked in an average bookstore.

 Combine the explosion of books published with the declining total sales and you get shrinking sales of each new title.
 According to Nielsen BookScan – which tracks most bookstore, online, and other retail sales of books (including Amazon.com) – only 282 million books were sold in 2009 in the U.S. in all adult nonfiction categories combined (Publishers Weekly, January 11, 2010).
 The average U.S. nonfiction book is now selling less than 250 copies per year and less than 3,000 copies over its lifetime.